Empirical Bayes Estimation in Heterogeneous Coefficient Panel Models: Regret Consistency and Convergence

 \section{Regret Consistency and $\ell_p$ Convergence}

 Let $(\Tau_i)_{i=1}^N = (\Tau(\theta_i))_{i=1}^N$ denote the unit-level latent parameters of interest, each defined as a function of $\theta_i$.\footnote{We focus on the case of a scalar parameter here.
-However, the discussion and results in this section readily extend to the vector-valued case.} The estimation problem consists of constructing a decision rule $(Y_i, \X_i)_{i=1}^N \mapsto (\hat{\Tau}_i)_{i=1}^N$.
-Under the compound decision framework, the econometrician seeks to minimize the compound squared-error loss, defined as
+However, the discussion and results in this section readily extend to the vector-valued case.} The estimation problem consists of constructing a compound decision rule $(Y_i, \X_i)_{i=1}^N \mapsto (\hat{\Tau}_i)_{i=1}^N$.
+G-modeling yields the estimator: